GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/p2p/reference.md

 **Disconnect from a peer**
 Disconnects this client from another client.

+**Disable IP address sharing**
+Disables the sharing of IP addresses with the other peers.
+This action needs to be called BEFORE connecting to the broker server.

 **Get event data (variable)**
 Store the data of the specified event in a variable.
 Check in the conditions that the event was received using the "Event received" condition.